Deep-MI/Deep-MI.github.io/events/index.md

 ## Registration

-The intended audience for this course is the DZNE and UKB neuroimaging community.
+The intended audience for this course is the DZNE and UKB neuroimaging community, as well as external guests.

 There is a maximum capacity of **20 participants** and no course fee.